What Does the Future of Cannabis Legalization Look Like in America

 Many experts are unsure if the United States will ever fully legalize it on a national scale as Canada has.
 Unless those in Congress and their lobbyists realize that it will put more money in their pockets as the pharmaceutical or oil industries have.
 That all remains to be seen so let’s take a look at what the future of Marijuana is or may be in the United States.

 Marijuana is illegal according to federal law and is considered a Schedule 1 drug.
 While on the other side of that coin the statewide legal marijuana industry is said to have 250,000 people working in it and running at over $10 Billion.
 There are 33 states that have legalized medical marijuana and 10 that have legalized it recreationally.
+This means that products like THC gummies, which are reviewed on websites like Observer, can now be enjoyed openly in many states.

 According to a recent New York University study, 9% of adults aged 50-64 use marijuana and for those 65 and over they report 3% use.
 That means in the past decade marijuana use has increased in those groups by double and 7 times over respectfully.